Ronnie Lott: San Francisco 49ers (first stint)

 Lott was selected in the first round (8th overall) of the 1981 NFL draft by the San Francisco 49ers.
-The level of skill demonstrated by the 6-foot, 203-pound standout was instantly recognized, and from the very beginning of training camp he had the job as the 49ers' starting left cornerback.
-In his rookie season in 1981, he recorded seven interceptions, helped the 49ers to win Super Bowl XVI, and also became only the second rookie in NFL history to return three interceptions for touchdowns.
-His outstanding play resulted in his finishing second for rookie of the year honors, behind New York Giants linebacker Lawrence Taylor.
+Standing at 6 ft tall and weighing 203 lb, the level of skill demonstrated by Lott was instantly recognized, and from the very beginning of training camp, he had the job as the 49ers' starting left cornerback.
+As a rookie in 1981, Lott recorded seven interceptions, helped the 49ers win Super Bowl XVI, and also became only the second rookie in NFL history to return three interceptions for touchdowns.
+His outstanding play resulted in Lott finishing second for rookie of the year honors, behind New York Giants linebacker Lawrence Taylor.

 Lott switched to the safety position in 1985.
-He had the tip of his left pinky finger amputated after the 1985 season when it was crushed while tackling running back Timmy Newsome, and a bone graft surgery would not have allowed him to start the 1986 season.
-While Lott told doctors to amputate the tip of his pinky, years later, he regretted having the procedure done saying he should have just had an operation to fix his finger.
-An injury sidelined him for the season's last two games in 1986, but he still led the league with a career-best 10 interceptions, while recording 77 tackles, three forced fumbles, and two quarterback sacks.
-In his 10 years with the 49ers, Lott helped them win eight division titles and four Super Bowls: XVI (1981 season), XIX (1984), XXIII (1988), and XXIV (1989).
-He is one of five players that were on all four 1980s 49ers Super Bowl wins.
+He had the tip of his left pinky finger amputated after the 1985 season when it was crushed while tackling running back Timmy Newsome, and a bone graft surgery would not have allowed Lott to start the 1986 season.
+While he told doctors to amputate the tip of his pinky, Lott regretted having the procedure done, saying years later that he should have just had an operation to fix his finger.
+An injury sidelined Lott for the season's last two games in 1986, but he still led the league with a career-best 10 interceptions, while recording 77 tackles, three forced fumbles, and two quarterback sacks.
+In his 10 seasons with the 49ers, Lott helped them win eight division titles and four Super Bowls: XVI (1981 season), XIX (1984), XXIII (1988), and XXIV (1989).
+He is one of five players involved in all four 49ers Super Bowl wins in the 1980s.
 The other four are quarterback Joe Montana, linebacker Keena Turner, cornerback Eric Wright, and wide receiver Mike Wilson.

 Los Angeles Raiders

-After his career with San Francisco, Lott signed as a free agent in 1991 with the Los Angeles Raiders.
-In 1991, he led the league in interceptions (8) for a second time.
+After his career with San Francisco, Lott signed with the Los Angeles Raiders as a free agent in 1991.
+That season, he led the league in interceptions (8) for a second time.

 New York Jets

-Lott signed in 1993 with the New York Jets.
+Lott signed with the New York Jets in 1993.

 San Francisco 49ers (second stint)

-He returned to the 49ers in 1995, but the injuries he had suffered over the previous four seasons continued to plague him, and he announced his retirement before the season began.
-He was elected to the Pro Football Hall of Fame in 2000, his first year of eligibility, and was also named to the NFL's 75th Anniversary Team in 1994 and the 100th Anniversary Team in 2019.
+Lott returned to the 49ers in 1995, but the injuries he had suffered over the previous four seasons continued to plague him, and Lott announced his retirement before the season began.

+Lott was elected to the Pro Football Hall of Fame in 2000, his first year of eligibility, and was also named to the NFL's 75th Anniversary Team in 1994 and the 100th Anniversary Team in 2019.